unpaid-intern/StampMod/README.md

 get it here rawr

-just like, download the zip, put er in ur mods folder, unextract...
+just like, download the zip, put er in ur mods folder, unextract... once its there and python is installed on ur machine: initialize using "NyooooomLetsGo.py"

-once its there and python is installed on ur machine:
+!!
+WARNING !!

-initialize using "NyooooomLetsGo.py"
+will not work as intended if you launch through HOOK LINE SINKER

 just give it a good click it should do somethin